Chronic health conditions

 Chronic diseases: long lasting conditions with persistent effects

 There are so many economic and social benefits to keep people with chronic conditions in the workforce.
 I am now working for an organisation that understands my illness and provides the flexibility I need to stop and rest at times.
-I am treated like a professional and that makes me want to give more.Kate Herbert
+I am treated like a professional and that makes me want to give more.Kate, RN

 - Topics